rayeespk1/assessment/README.md

 # React Assessment

 This is a small web app built with [React](https://reactjs.org/).
-In this app user can login and manage item status in there dashboard.
+In this app user can login and manage item & it's status in the dashboard.

-Technologies we are used in this project are [React](https://reactjs.org/), [Redux](https://redux.js.org/).
-We are used firebase for storing data & also for authentication.
+Technologies used in this project are [React](https://reactjs.org/), [Redux](https://redux.js.org/).
+We are used firebase for storing data and also for authentication.

 ## Getting Started